When it comes to being a man, there’s a lot of mixed messages about the right and wrong way to be.

 - experiencing thoughts of self-harm or suicide.

 When you show other men the only way to be a man is to be this ‘tough guy,’ without meaning to you signal that it’s okay for them to be dominant, aggressive, controlling – or even violent.
 And that’s the problem.
-Playing by the ‘rules’ can hurt yourself and the people around you.
+Playing by the ‘rules’ can hurt yourself and people around you.

 What kind of man do you want to be for yourself?